khushaljethava/khushaljethava.github.io/_posts/2026-03-31-Explainable-AI-with-Python-SHAP-LIME.md

 - Both tools are model-agnostic — they work with any classifier or regressor
 - In regulated industries (finance, healthcare), explainability is often required by law
 - Start with SHAP for thorough analysis, add LIME when you need speed

+To deploy your explainable model with proper monitoring and CI/CD, see [MLOps with Python](/posts/MLOps-with-Python-Production-ML-Pipelines/).

+---

+## Related Posts

+- [Sentiment Analysis with Python](/posts/Sentiment-Analysis-with-Python/) - Apply SHAP and LIME to explain NLP classification models
+- [AutoML with Python: Automated Machine Learning](/posts/AutoML-with-Python-Automated-Machine-Learning/) - Understand and explain models selected by automated pipelines
+- [MLOps with Python: Building Production ML Pipelines](/posts/MLOps-with-Python-Production-ML-Pipelines/) - Deploy explainable models with monitoring and drift detection